 MERS is also a viral infection caused by a coronavirus.
 The virus that causes MERS is called MERS-CoV.
 Camels in the Middle East are thought to be the cause of spread to humans.
 The virus was first recognised in a patient who died from a severe lung illness (respiratory illness) in Saudi Arabia in June 2012.

 Most initial cases of MERS occurred in Saudi Arabia and the United Arab Emirates.
-People infected with MERS have now been reported in Europe, the USA and Asia.
-Since May 2015, South Korea has been investigating an outbreak of MERS.
+MERS was subsequently reported in Europe, the USA and Asia.

-MERS can vary from not causing any symptoms, to a mild disease, or to a severe illness causing death.
+MERS can vary from not causing any symptoms, to a mild disease, or to a severe illness.
+WHO has reported nearly 800 deaths.

 Note: SARS and MERS are different from bird flu (avian flu), which is caused by an influenza virus.
 However, SARS or MERS can cause similar symptoms and complications to bird flu.